Mr. Food: Career

 Ginsburg was originally a butcher.
 He owned and ran a catering business prior to his work in television.
 In 1975, Ginsburg turned his flair for acting into a local television food program at WRGB in Schenectady, New York.
 It is believed that he filmed 1 or 2 episodes at KWWL in Waterloo, Iowa.

 By 1980, his 90-second Mr. Food segments were being syndicated to nine U.S. television markets, including WKBN-TV in Youngstown, Ohio, which still airs the "Mr. Food's Test Kitchen" segments today.
 At its peak in 2007, the program appeared on 168 television stations through King World Productions.

 In addition to his television career, Ginsburg became a prolific writer, with 52 cookbooks published and sales of over 8 million copies.
 Three of Ginsburg's cookbooks were devoted to recipes for people with diabetes and published by the American Diabetes Association; one of these has also been published in Spanish.
 For his other cookbooks, he teamed with such notable publishers as William Morrow and Company, HarperCollins, Chicken Soup for the Soul Enterprises, and Oxmoor House, a division of Southern Progress Corporation and Time Warner.
 Since 2009, Mr. Food brand has self-published their own books.

 Ginsburg was a co-host of the annual Variety Kids Telethon at WKBW-TV (a Mr. Food affiliate) in Buffalo, New York, to raise funds for Children's Hospital.

 As he aged, Ginsburg stepped away from most of the daily operations of his company, Ginsburg Enterprises Incorporated.
 In addition to the Mr. Food segments, the company produced other segments called "Mr. Food's Test Kitchen" (in which he did not appear).
 It also produced his line of cookware.

 Death

 Ginsburg was diagnosed with pancreatic cancer in 2011.
 He underwent treatments, including surgery, which caused the cancer to go into remission.
 However, it returned in early November 2012.
 Ginsburg died at his home that he shared with his wife Ethel in Weston, Florida, on November 21, 2012.
 He was 81.
 On November 23, memorial services were held at B'nai Aviv Synagogue in Weston and he was buried at Beth David Memorial Gardens in Hollywood, Florida.
+The week following his death, the Mr. Food team produced a series of memorial broadcasts featuring his favorite recipes.